broadinstitute/polyphonia/README.md

 Parallelization is used to substantially speed up processing of [within-sample diversity files](#within-sample-diversity-files) and comparison of neighboring samples.

 Use `--cores` to specify how many cores are available.
+(For example, I use `--cores 4`.)
 By default, polyphonia will use one core.

 ### Output File Paths